JTruedinger/JTruedinger.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Bayreuth
-English Linguistics II
+subtitle: University of Bayreuth \n Chair of English Linguistics II

 profile:
   align: right